Finite closed coverings of compact quantum spaces: Introduction

-{\bf Outline.} Sections~2 and 3 are devoted to the main results of this paper.
-Section~1 is of preliminary nature.
+{\bf Outline.} Section~1 is of preliminary nature.
 It is focused on explaining the emergence of the projective space $\pinf$ as the classifying space of finite coverings.
 We show how finite closed coverings of compact Hausdorff spaces naturally yield finite partition spaces with Alexandrov topology.
-Then we interpret them as projective spaces $\mathbb{P}^N(\mathbb{Z}/2)$ and take the colimit with $N\rightarrow\infty$.
-We continue with analyzing in detail the topological properties of $\pinf$ to be ready for studying sheaves of algebras over~$\pinf$ --- the main objects of Section~2.
+Then we interpret them as projective spaces $\mathbb{P}^N(\mathbb{Z}/2)$ and take the colimit with \mbox{$N\rightarrow\infty$}.
+We continue with analysing in detail the topological properties of $\pinf$ to be ready for studying sheaves of algebras over~$\pinf$.
+These are the key objects of Section~2 that is devoted to the main result of this paper.

-In Section~1, we also present the classical complex projective space $\mathbb{P}^N(\mathbb{C})$ as the colimit of a certain diagram, so that, via the Gelfand transform, we can dualize it to the limit of the dual diagram of C*-algebras.
-It is this construction that we deform (quantize) in Section~3 to obtain the C*-algebra of our noncommutative (quantum) complex projective space as a limit (multirestricted pullback) of C*-algebras.
-Since a key tool to study lattice properties of this C*-algebra is the Birkhoff Representation Theorem, we explain it at the very beginning of Section~1.

 {\bf Notation and conventions.} Throughout the article we fix a ground field $k$ of an arbitrary characteristic.
 We assume that all algebras are over $k$ and are associative and unital but not necessarily commutative.
-We will use $\B{N}$ and $\B{Z}$ to denote the set of natural numbers and the ring of integers, respectively.
-We will assume $0\in \B{N}$.
-The finite set $\{0,\ldots,N\}$ will be denoted by $\ord{N}$ for any natural number~$N$.
-However, the finite set $\{0,1\}$ when viewed as the finite field of $2$ elements will be denoted by $\ztwo$.
-We will use $\Pow{X}$ to denote the set of all subsets of an arbitrary set~$X$.
-If $\ord{x}$ is a sequence of elements from a set $X$, we will use $\kappa(\ord{x})$ to denote the underlying set of elements of $\ord{x}$.
-The symbol $|X|$ will stand for the cardinality of the set~$X$.
+We use $\B{N}$ and $\B{Z}$ to denote the set of natural numbers (zero included) and the set of integers, respectively.
+The finite set $\{0,\ldots,N\}$ is denoted by $\ord{N}$ for any natural number~$N$.
+However, the finite set $\{0,1\}$ when viewed as the finite field of $2$ elements is denoted by $\ztwo$.
+We use $\Pow{X}$ to denote the set of all subsets of an arbitrary set~$X$.
+If $\ord{x}$ is a sequence of elements from a set $X$, we write $\kappa(\ord{x})$ to denote the underlying set of elements of $\ord{x}$.
+The symbol $|X|$ stands for the cardinality of a set~$X$.